Executive Committee

 Ian Foster directs the Computation Institute, a 160-person joint project between the University of Chicago and Argonne National Laboratory.
 The Institute explores the most difficult high-performance computing and communications issues, including those in bioinformatics, computational economics and data-intensive computing.
 Foster is also Associate Director of Argonne’s Mathematics and Computer Science Division.

-A Computer Science professor at the University of Chicago, he is Arthur Holly Compton Distinguished Service Professor in Computer Science and a Chan Soon-Shiong Scholar.
+A Computer Science professor at the University of Chicago, he is an Arthur Holly Compton Distinguished Service Professor in Computer Science.
 Foster is a father of Grid computing (with Carl Kesselman) whose honors include the Lovelace Medal of the British Computing Society and the Gordon Bell Prize for High-Performance Supercomputing.
 He was awarded his Ph.D. in computer science from Imperial College, University of London in the United Kingdom.

 Steve Potkin